xXleowXx/gitlab-charts/doc/installation/upgrade.md

    ```

 1. Decide on all the values you need to set
-1. If were using the GitLab Operator, go through the steps outlined in [Operator installation](operator.md)
+1. If you were using the GitLab Operator, go through the steps outlined in [Operator installation](operator.md)
 1. Perform the upgrade, with all `--set` arguments extracted in step 4

    ```shell